arturcp/hackaton_collaboration_bot/README.md

     An image to be displayed with the error message.

-  * error_pretext:
+  * error_text:

-    A small text that works as a caption for the image above
+    A text that works as a caption for the image above

 ## Setup